 The event takes place in the framework of the UACES Collaborative Research Network on EU-China Relations (ESSCA School of Management at Angers / College of Europe at Bruges).
 The event is generously supported by Konrad-Adenauer-Stiftung, Regional Project Energy Security and Climate Change Asia-Pacific (RECAP), based in Hong Kong SAR.

 We invite applications by both senior and junior scholars, researchers, graduate students, practitioners and representatives of the private sector and the civil society of all nationalities to send us their paper proposals or case studies on the following themes:

-Participants are expected to cover their travel expenses to Singapore.
-Accommodation and conference expenses will be fully covered.
+Participants are expected to cover their travel expenses to Deakin University in Melbourne, Australia.
+Expenses on accommodation and board at the Workshop will be fully covered.
 Senior participants receive individual hotel accommodation.
 Junior participants receive hotel accommodation in pairs of two.

-- Dr Frauke AUSTERMANN, Research Associate of the ESSCA EU*Asia Institute
+- Dr. Frauke AUSTERMANN, Affiliate Researcher of the ESSCA EU*Asia Institute

-- Dr MEN Jing, InBev-Baillet-Latour Chair of EU-China Relations at College of Europe
+- Prof. Dr. MEN Jing, InBev-Baillet-Latour Chair of EU-China Relations at College of Europe

-- Dr SHEN Wei, Associate Dean for International Relations at Deakin University & Jean Monnet Chair in EU-China Relations at ESSCA School of Management
+- Prof. Dr. SHEN Wei, Associate Dean for International Relations at Deakin University & Jean Monnet Chair in EU-China Relations at ESSCA School of Management